mmacy/cosmos-python-prototype/README.md

 ### Insert data

 To insert items into a container, pass a dictionary containing your data to [Container.upsert_item][ref_container_upsert_item].
-Each item must include an `id` field whose value is unique within the container.
+Each item you add to a container must include an `id` key with a value that uniquely identifies the item within the container.

 This example inserts several items into the container, each with a unique `id`: